IMOsbo/CS8395-FinalProject/README.md

 [^2]: Yoshihiko Nakamura. _Advanced Robotics Redundancy and Optimization_, Addison-Wesley, 1991.

 [^3]: S. Starke, N. Hendrich and J. Zhang, "Memetic Evolution for Generic Full-Body Inverse Kinematics in Robotics and Animation," in _IEEE Transactions on Evolutionary Computation_, vol. 23, no. 3, pp. 406-420, June 2019, doi: 10.1109/TEVC.2018.2867601.

+[^4]: Ullal A, Watkins C, Sarkar N. "A Dynamically Weighted Multi-Objective Optimization Approach to Positional Interactions in Remote-Local Augmented/Mixed Reality," in _The Institute of Electrical and Electronics Engineers, Inc. (IEEE) Conference Proceedings._ The Institute of Electrical and Electronics Engineers, Inc. (IEEE); 2021. doi:10.1109/AIVR52153.2021.00014

+[^5]: Akshith Ullal, Alexandra Watkins, and Nilanjan Sarkar.
+2022.
+A Multi-Objective Optimization Framework for Redirecting Pointing Gestures in Remote-Local Mixed/Augmented Reality.
+In Proceedings of the 2022 ACM Symposium on Spatial User Interaction (SUI '22).
+Association for Computing Machinery, New York, NY, USA, Article 9, 1–11. https://doi-org.proxy.library.vanderbilt.edu/10.1145/3565970.3567681